 - The Monster of the Week in the Buffy the Vampire Slayer episode "Gingerbread" brainwashes people into becoming this, (and has apparently been doing so for a long time).
 Buffy nearly gets burnt at the stake by her own mother before managing to kill it.

-- Uther Pendragon tries to ban magic in Merlin.
-At the time it's set, he has largely succeeded in destroying a culture.
+- Uther Pendragon tries to ban magic.
+At the time it's set, he has largely succeeded in destroying a culture (through unknown methods, as his elite knights have proven inept at defeating even a lone sorcerer, except by dumb luck).
 Most of the conflict in the story comes from people hating him for the various repressions and executions involved in this, usually with Arthur stuck squarely in the crossfire, and from Merlin trying to do his thing without getting outed and killed as a traitorous sorcerer.

 - The "Home Office" in Once Upon a Time is thought to be a classical example by its Muggle agents like Greg and Tamara, but is really a hypocritical example As Peter Pan is actually the guy in charge!